10 Questions About Floating Bathroom Vanities

 6. How do you hide pipes under a floating vanity?

 Like most vanity cabinets, floating vanities usually have a cutout for plumbing or an area that can be cut out to provide access to the plumbing under the sink(s).
-If your pipes run down closer to the floor than the vanity will cover, you might want to choose a different style or consider adding some extra features to hide the pipes completely.
+If your pipes run down closer to the floor than the vanity will cover, you might choose a different style or consider adding extra features to hide the pipes completely.

 59 Inch Double Sink Bathroom Vanity in Glossy White with Radiant Gold Pulls